ahmed-ay-yasser/Web_Application_Development_Project/README.md

 # Web Application Development Project

 ### Project Description
 The project aims at creating a responsive webpage using HTML, CSS & JS.
-This was an academic project to apply the concepts I learned from Lectures.
+This was an academic project to apply the concepts I learned from Lectures during the semester.

 ### About the Webpage
 The idea of the webpage was to create a responsive website for Data Analysis courses that provides learners with all tools and software in order to become Data Analysts.
 It contained a section for the available courses and a section to provide some information to the learner about how good the tutors are.
 Finally, we added a section for receiving students' inquiries.